 Lake Taupo Fishing Licences

-Taupo trout fishing is an activity the whole family can enjoy.
-Whether fishing independently or with fly fishing guides in Taupo, you must have a licence to fish for trout, salmon or coarse fish in New Zealand.
-You need to always carry your fishing licence with you when fishing in Taupo.
+Trout fishing is an activity the whole family can enjoy.
+Whether fishing independently or with fly fishing guides, you must have a fishing licence and carry it with you when fishing for trout in the Great Lake Taupo region.

 A fishing licence permits you to fish according to the current regulations for the region.
 The regional regulations define where, when and how you can fish specific waters.
 They also specify the maximum number of fish you can take and the minimum size of fish you can take home.